Six Ways to Protect Your Garden from the Frost

 Note the polyethylene (or other plastic) covers may need to be vented or fully removed in the day time to prevent overheating, depending on the outside temperature.

-• Easy to set up and reusable.
+Easy to set up and reusableNeeds securing to stay in place

-• Can Allow sunlight, air, and rain through.
+Can allow sunlight, air, and rain through

 5. Cold Frames

-Description: Low-profile boxes with transparent lids that trap solar heat and shelter plants from wind and frost—great for seedlings or cold-hardy crops.
+Description: Low-profile boxes with transparent lids that trap solar heat and shelter plants from wind and frost – great for seedlings or cold-hardy crops.

 6. Greenhouses or Hoop Houses